 Columbia Heights Ec

-- The teacher population of 105 teachers has grown by 9% over five school years.
+The teacher population of 105 teachers has stayed relatively flat over five school years.

 |School Type||Magnet School|

 Columbia Heights Ec is ranked within the bottom 50% of all 208 schools in District Of Columbia (based off of combined math and reading proficiency testing data) for the 2017-18 school year.